Top 10 Busiest US Cruise Homeports

 Port Canaveral

-Photo Credit: Canaveral Port Authority
+Port Canaveral (Photo Credit: Canaveral Port Authority)

 Opened in 1953, Port Canaveral became the first liquified natural gas (LNG) port in the US in 2021, an important milestone since many new ships are being constructed to use the environmentally friendly fuel and existing ships are being upgraded to use it.